gilbarbara/react-joyride/issue_template.md

+>Browser name and version

->Error stack
+>Error stack (if available)

-*If you are having UI issues, make sure to send a public URL or codesandbox example.*
+*If you want to get this issue fixed quickly, make sure to send a public URL or codesandbox example.*